-How to Know if You Need an Emotional Healing Detox
+How to Know You Need Emotional Healing

-Life is just one big rollercoaster.
+Life is just one big roller coaster.
 Experiencing extreme emotions is part of what makes us human.
 We face challenges every day that cause us to experience negative emotions.
 And while almost everyone can benefit from an emotional healing detox, anyone currently experiencing toxic emotions may want to start sooner than later.

 Here are a few signs you need an emotional healing detox: